 Getting around Port Blair

 Buses crisscross this city and if you learn to navigate them, you may save a penny or two.
-However, tuk-tuks (auto rikshaws) are so cheap and readily available, that it makes a little sense to use bus within city.
+However, tuk-tuks (auto-rickshaws) are so cheap and readily available, that it makes a little sense to use bus within the city.

-Tuk-tuk drivers are not only fairly price, but also quite honest.
-Short trip within the city costs 30 rupees, max Rs 40.
-Longer trips will cost Rs 60, airport 100, Haddo wharf (for deep sea ships to Little or North Andaman) also Rs 100.
+Tuk-tuk drivers are not only fairly priced but also quite honest.
+A short trip within the city costs 30 rupees, max Rs 40.
+Longer trips will cost Rs 60, airport 100, Haddo wharf (for deep-sea ships to Little or North Andaman) also Rs 100.

-The only 2-3 places, where you will get overcharged, are the arrivals at airport and ports.
-When a plane of ship belches bunch of travelers out, demand is high and supply limited.
+The only 2-3 places, where you will get overcharged, are the arrivals at the airport and ports.
+When a plane of ship belches bunch of travellers out, demand is high and supply limited.
 Walk those few meters out of the airport and catch the traffic passing by.
-There is main road right in front of the airport.
+There is the main road right in front of the airport.
 You can do the same at Phoenix Bay Jetty.
-Unfortunately you are damned at Haddo jetty.
+Unfortunately, you are damned at Haddo jetty.
 While you can get there for 100, getting back will cost those lucky ones 200.
 Befriend a tuk-tuk driver and arrange to be picked up.

-Getting to Corbyn’s cove beach, however, will cost you Rs 150-200, since this is little visited place away from main traffic routes and the driver will have to go back empty.
+Getting to Corbyn’s cove beach, however, will cost you Rs 150-200, since this is a little-visited place away from main traffic routes and the driver will have to go back empty.

-You may think of Chidia Tapu or Wandoor as tuk-tuk-able destinations, however this makes little commercial sense.
-Bus will be cheaper and rented car probably similarly price as tuk-tuk.
-Count on Rs 500-600 to Chidia Tapu and back with some 2 hours waiting, while budget for 1500 to Wandoor with all day waiting.
+You may think of Chidia Tapu or Wandoor as tuk-tuk-able destinations, however, this makes little commercial sense.
+A bus will be cheaper and a rented car probably similarly price as tuk-tuk.
+Count on Rs 500-600 to Chidia Tapu and back with some 2 hours waiting, while the budget for 1500 to Wandoor with all day waiting.